injulkarnilesh/java_tryout/Algorithm/README.md

    appropriate place for new element.
 Dequeue operation then is very easy, remove first element from head.
  - UnOrdered Implementation does not maintain order, so new element is simply inserted at head.
 But while dequeue it finds smallest or largest element, removes and returns it.

 > Application Example :
-To find out largest N elements from very large set of elements without having those all in the memory at a time.
+<br> To find out largest N elements from very large set of elements without having those all in the memory at a time.
-It can be implemented with MinPriorityQueue where dequeue operation will always remove the smallest in the queue.
+<br> It can be implemented with MinPriorityQueue where dequeue operation will always remove the smallest in the queue.
-Iterate over all these elements one at a time, insert it into the priority queue, if queue's size is above N, dequeue one element so that smallest will be removed.
+<br> Iterate over all these elements one at a time, insert it into the priority queue, if queue's size is above N, dequeue one element so that smallest will be removed.